ReqApi/FB-Messenger-Alternatives/README.md

 		+ Far beyond the scope of what the app actually does.
 		+ Can be used to read other information on the phone.
 		+ Could be used to do thin gs that cost you money, like send texts or make calls.

+Problems with WhatsApp
+	- Free for a year, then costs money.

+	- Terms of Service
+		+ Stores information that allows it to be turned over to somebody accusing you of copyright infringment.

+	- Information stored is NOT encrypted on the server.
+It is only encrypted going between your phone and the server.

+	- Permissions given to mobile app: See FB
+		+ While the Terms of Service do not give WhatsApp the legal right to harvest information from your phone, the app would still allow them to do so.
+Also, anybody who hacked their servers could be able to access informtion on your phone.